 Have you ever wondered how Amazon merchants selling $2 items can possibly make a profit?
 The truth is that they are not.

-In fact, most sellers fail to calculate all of the fees associated with selling on Amazon and end up losing money as a result.
+In fact, most sellers fail to calculate all of the Amazon seller fees and end up losing money as a result.

-To make matters worse, Amazon doesn’t exactly make it easy for you to tabulate all of your costs associated with selling on their platform and there are many hidden costs that Amazon doesn’t tell you about.
+To make matters worse, Amazon doesn’t make it easy for you to calculate all of your costs and there are many hidden fees that Amazon doesn’t tell you about.

-Because I’ve been selling on Amazon for many years now, I wrote this post to help you understand all of your costs including all unexpected fees.
+Because I’ve been selling on Amazon for many years now, I wrote this post to help you understand all of your costs including all unexpected Amazon seller fees.

-I’ll also show you how to use Amazon’s fee calculator and enumerate all of your Amazon FBA costs.
+I’ll also show you how to use Amazon’s FBA calculator and enumerate all of your Amazon FBA costs.